Flower constancy

-Flower constancy has been observed for insect pollinators: especially honeybees (Apis mellifera), bumblebees (Bombus terrestris), and butterflies (Thymelicus flavus).
+Flower constancy has been observed for insect pollinators: especially honeybees (Apis mellifera), a bumblebee (Bombus terrestris), and a butterfly (Thymelicus sylvestris).
 For example, honeybees have demonstrated a preference for certain flower types and constantly return even if other more rewarding flowers are available.
 This is shown for example in experiments where honeybees remain flower constant and do not attempt to feed on other available flowers that exhibit an alternative color to their preferred flower type.

-Flower constancy as an adaptive behavior
+Adaptive behavior

 Flower constancy favors flower pollination, that is, pollinators that are flower constant are more likely to transfer pollen to other conspecific plants.
 Also, flower constancy prevents the loss of pollen during interspecific flights and pollinators from clogging stigmas with pollen of other flower species.
 Flower constancy can be enhanced when the flowers are more dissimilar, for example in their coloration.
 When, in a community of flowering plants, the flowers are all similarly colored, the constancy is often lower because different species are more difficult to distinguish, whereas constancy tends to be higher when the flowers are distinctly differently colored.

 Flower constancy benefits flower pollination but, arguably, constancy is not so obviously adaptive for pollinators.
 Individuals that show constant behavior ignore other flowers that could potentially provide more nectar (reward) than their preferred type.
 As a result, flower constancy seems to contradict optimal foraging models, which assume that animals will move minimal distances between food resources and so will feed on a mixture of these to maximize their energy intake per unit time.
 As a result of this apparent contradiction, many hypotheses have been proposed to explain flower constancy in insects to determine the adaptability of flower constancy.
 One of the most popular explanations is that insects that are flower constant have limited memory space and can only focus on one flower type at a time.

+Hypotheses

-Memory limitation as an explanation for flower constancy
+Memory limitation

-Insects, as with other animals, have short-term memory (STM) or "working memory" where information is stored temporarily for a few second or minutes.
-Additionally, insects have long-term memory (LTM) or "reference memory", which stores information for hours or more.
+Insects, as with other animals, have short-term memory or "working memory" where information is stored temporarily for a few seconds or minutes.
+Additionally, insects have long-term memory or "reference memory", which stores information for hours or more.
 One of the most widespread explanations for flower constancy is that insects can only identify and handle one flower type or species at a time.
-Conversely, there are others that argue that insects, for example bees, can store large amounts of information (location of nest, flower patches, and existence of surrounding landmarks) in their LTM or reference memory.
+Conversely, other scientists argue that insects such as bees can store large amounts of information (location of nest, flower patches, and existence of surrounding landmarks) in their long-term memory.

-Other hypotheses that might explain flower constancy

-Learning investment hypothesis
+Learning investment

-The learning investment hypothesis refers to the ability of an insect to learn a motor skill to handle and obtain nectar from a flower type or species.
-Learning these motor skills could require substantial investment and switching to other flower types or species could be inefficient and consequently non-adaptive.
-Concentrating and feeding on one particular flower type increases the insect's efficiency to obtain nectar from that flower type with respect to other flower types that are available.
+The learning investment hypothesis relates to the ability of an insect to learn a motor skill to handle and obtain nectar from a flower type or species.
+Learning these motor skills could require substantial investment; switching to other flower types or species could be inefficient and consequently non-adaptive.
+Concentrating and feeding on one particular flower type would then increase the insect's efficiency of obtaining nectar.